 The Interim General Budget Development Guidance for Applicants and Recipients of EPA Financial Assistance is available at www.epa.gov/grants/rain-2019-g02.

-If an applicant proposes to contribute resources to carry out the grant, EPA will evaluate responses to the 3.i.
+If an applicant proposes to contribute leveraged resources to support or complement the grant, EPA will evaluate responses to the 3.i.
 Project Implementation criterion.

-EPA will evaluate an applicant’s responses to 1.c.
-Strategy for Leveraging.
+EPA will evaluate an applicant’s responses to the 1.c.
+Strategy for Leveraging criterion.